dc-js/dc.js/README.md

 =====

 Dimensional charting built to work natively with crossfilter rendered using d3.js.
-Check out our [example page](http://nickqizhu.github.com/dc.js/) with a quick five minutes how to guide.
+Check out [example page](http://nickqizhu.github.com/dc.js/) with a quick five minutes how to guide.

 Install with npm